Flofinator/Node-Angular2-CRM/README.md

 -MVC architecture, my Models are all of the files in the 'modules' directory.

 -How to build/use REST calls between Angular2 and NodeJS

+-How to manage JWT's, I currently use localStorage and have not put a heartbeat to auto-renew tokens yet.
+Also remember localStorage can open you up to XSS attacks, luckily Angular2 has a lot of protection baked in.